- Colleges and Schools

 B.S.
 Southern Illinois University at Carbondale, Ill., U.S.A.

-Dr. Yang’s primary research interest is hospitality finance and accounting.
+Yang’s primary research interest is hospitality finance and accounting.
 Her research entitled “Financial Performance and Capacity Analysis for the MICE Industry in Las Vegas and the U.S.” focuses on modeling of capacity optimization in the convention industry.
 Applying the Inventory Management Theory, she developed an inventory model to estimate the optimal capacity for the MICE industry.
-Having a great passion for developing quality research, Dr. Yang, as a lead author, has numerous research studies in progress, including publications and papers under revision in top tier refereed journals.
-In addition to hospitality finance and accounting, she has conducted research in human resources management and published several research papers in top tier refereed journals.
-Furthermore, Dr. Yang has obtained several external and internal research grants to support her research projects.
+Having a great passion for developing quality research, Yang, as a lead author, has numerous research studies in progress, including publications and papers under revision in top-tier refereed journals.
+In addition to hospitality finance and accounting, Yang has conducted research in human resources management and published several research papers in top-tier refereed journals.
+Furthermore, Yang has obtained several external and internal research grants to support her research projects.
 In 2015, she was awarded an “International Visiting Scholar” position by the Ministry of Education, Taiwan.